NAW4DA/pizdespartybot/README.md

 - [Contact](#contact)

 ### 📝 About the Project
-**PIZDESPARTYBOT** is designed to enhance and automate various tasks for the ORGANIZATION OF PIZDESPARTY.
-Our goal is to provide a seamless and efficient bot to handle party-related activities and more.
+**PIZDESPARTYBOT** is designed to enhance and automate various tasks for the ORGANIZATION OF PIZDESPARTY in Karaganda.
+Our goal is to provide a seamless and efficient bot to handle party-related activities, foster connections, and more.

 ### ✨ Features
 - **Automated Party Management**: Schedule, organize, and manage parties with ease.